larsvilhuber/self-checking-reproducibility/presentation/02-hands_off_running.md

 For examples for **Julia, Python, MATLAB,** and **multi-software scripts**, see the [full text](https://larsvilhuber.github.io/self-checking-reproducibility/02-hands_off_running.html).

-## Takeaways
+## Takeaways {.smaller}

-- ✅ your code runs without problem, after all the debugging.
+- [x]  your code runs without problem, after all the debugging.
-- ✅your code runs without manual intervention, and with low effort
+- [x] your code runs without manual intervention, and with low effort
 - [ ] it actually produces all the outputs
 - [ ] your code generates a log file that you can inspect, and that you could share with others.
 - [ ] it will run on somebody else's computer